 Various efforts have been made to improve Pollard Miao writing, which inadequately represents the phonetics and tones of A-Hmao and is not ideal for writing Chinese loan words.
 A semi-official ‘reformed’ Pollard script has been in use since 1988, along with the older version of the script, and the pīnyīn version.

 Source: https://omniglot.com/writing/pollardmiao.htm (Accessed: Dec.
 13, 2022)

 The wedding ceremony is a very important part of the Miao culture.
-The villagers of Xiaoshuijing believe in Christianity, so their wedding ceremonies combine elements of traditional culture and Christian beliefs.
+Most of the villagers in Xiaoshuijing village have weddings that combine Miao traditional culture with Christian culture.
 The following videos record the wedding ceremony of Long Shiyin (龙诗音), who’s father is the conductor of the Xiaoshuijing Choir.

 In Yunnan, at a traditional Miao wedding, the groom is supposed to come with his best man to the bride’s house and play gongs and drums to show her family that he is sincere in his desire to marry her.
 After the groom has obtained the consent of the bride’s family, the bride shall leave with the groom, which is we also known as the “picking up the bride”(接亲).
 The groom and the bride then go together to the Dao Hall (a place used to worship Miao ancestors) in the middle of the village and kneel three times, which means to pray to the Miao ancestors for their future lives.

 The traditional ceremony of “picking up the bride” has maintained, but the music has been changed to composed Christian music sung in the Miao language.
-Today, young Miao couples are formally married in the village church, with the clergy leading the process and conveying the message of the Christian faith to those attending the wedding.
+Today, young Miao couples living in Xiaoshuijing hold Miao wedding ceremonies with Christian cultural elements in the village hall.